jazeee/jaz-music-player/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+# Setup nginx config

+This app is designed to run with a separate http server providing media, such as nginx

+See example `./nginx.conf`